 Why live in Venice if you’re not going to go eccentric with your remodel?
 You can move to Northridge if you want to be conventional, or Diamond Bar.
 It’s not that those areas don’t have their eccentricities, but when you live in Venice it’s kind of expected that you will push the limits of design.

-That was a goal of Shaahin Cheyene and Asa Soltan Rahma, whose remodel was featured this week in the L.A.
+That was a goal of Shaahin Cheyene and Asa Soltan Rahma, whose remodel was featured in the L.A.
 Times’ Home section.
 The couple admits that discussions with their young architects were fueled by whiskey, and that makes sense when you consider the fully functioning bathtub on the landing, in front of picture windows.
 Not that it’s not outside the box.
 And clever.
 And a conversation piece.
 But practical?
 You know, practicality may be overrated.

 Photo by Mark Boster / Los Angeles Times

 Asa Soltan Rahmati peers from a tub set on a landing in her studio.

 An unconventional couple and their young architects set out to build a modern addition without bulldozing their humble old bungalow.
 The result: It’s pure Venice.

 By David Hay, Special to The Times